 Hyper-treading(HT) is enabled on Vera and has been evaluated for OpenFOAM.
 OpenFOAM showed a small benefit from HT and the default settings should be used.
 To read more about HT on Vera, see Vera.

-Submit the following shell script, which will copy and run the interFoam damBreak tutorial (note that you have to change PROJECT_NUMBER to one of your project numbers):
+Submit the following shell script, which will copy and run the interFoam damBreak tutorial (note that you have to change information to match your project and directories):

 Remember that the results end up in